-My daughter tried to say it to the staff, but he also couldn't her because she was shy and her voice was too small.
+My daughter tried to say it to the staff, but the staff couldn't understand her because she was shy and her voice was too quiet.

-In such case, the staff asked me with troubled face what we wanted to order.
+In this case, the staff asked me with troubled face what we wanted to order.

-I thought that was still difficult for them, so I suggested to them like this.
+I thought that was too difficult for them, so I suggested to them:

 "Why don't you try to say hello to people who pass on the street?"

-I thought it was easy for them to try.
+I thought it would be an easy thing for them to try.

 Actually, we don't have such a custom in Japan.

-If we are said hello from strangers in Japan, most of us would be surprised and think like that,
+If people we do not know say hello to us in Japan, most of us would be surprised and think:

 Some of us would say hello and some of us would ignore it.

-But here in the US, people tend to say hi friendlier than Japanese.
+But here in the US, people tend to be more social and say hi more often than the Japanese.

 I like this custom very much.

-The reactions from the people who were said hello by children were very interesting.
+The reactions from the people who were said hello to by the children were very interesting.